All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Illustration for Fda Regulation Of Compounded Glp1 Medications

 503A pharmacies are traditional compounding pharmacies.
 They operate under state pharmacy board oversight and must meet several requirements.
 They need a valid prescription for each patient.
 They must compound in response to a legitimate medical need.
-They cannot advertise specific compounded drugs to consumers.
+They can't advertise specific compounded drugs to consumers.
 And they must use ingredients that meet USP (United States Pharmacopeia) standards.

 Free Download: Compounding Pharmacy Verification Checklist A step-by-step checklist to verify that your compounding pharmacy meets all federal and state requirements.
 Get yours free (we'll email it to you instantly.